Profile updated 10/12/19

 The more I do this job, the more I understand how much people love shops and shopping.
 London has some of the best retailers in the world but keeping ahead of the game is tough in a digital age.
 London is is also world-famous for its market, that's where I shop.

 The capital's offer can however be bewildering.
 I love the opportunity to share my passion for quality and luxury products and London craft.
 I can show you the very best shops in London.
 Join me in some of London's best cheese shops, wine merchants, bespoke tailors, hat makers, boot makers or vintage boutiques.
 My own specialism is menswear and making.
+The popularity of TV programmes like Peaky Blinders has increased interest in heritage clothing.
 I can talk you through that fascinating story as we tour round Savile Row, Piccadilly and Jermyn Street.

 I love the big names like Gucci, Prada and Paul Smith.
 My true passion however is for small and independent artisan brands.
 I can open the doors to bespoke family tailors (like Soho's Peckham Rye); specialist shoe makers (like Joseph Cheaney and Sons); heritage workwear brands (like M.C.Overalls, Private White VC or Thomas Farthing) and fashion forward brands (like Billionaire Boys Club).
 I have advised a number of private clients in my capacity as stylist and personal shopper.